• USD

 Description

-Their distribution range starts around parts of Tanzania just south of the great Lake Victoria.
-From there, they occur through the tropical country of Mozambique, eastern parts of Zambia and Eastern Zimbabwe to the the Kruger National Park, and the eastern parts of South Africa.
+Their distribution ranges from parts of Tanzania south of Lake Victoria through Mozambique, eastern Zambia and eastern Zimbabwe to the Kruger National Park and the eastern parts of South Africa.

 Name